A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Application

-\textbf{Industrial Automation}: In the field of industrial automation, LLM-based agents can be used to achieve intelligent planning and control of production processes. \cite{xia2023towards} proposes a novel framework that integrates large language models (LLMs) with digital twin systems to accommodate flexible production needs.
+\textbf{Industrial Automation}: In the field of industrial automation, LLM-based agents can be used to achieve intelligent planning and control of production processes. \cite{xia2023towards} proposes a novel framework that integrates LLMs with digital twin systems to accommodate flexible production needs.
 The framework leverages prompt engineering techniques to create LLM agents that can adapt to specific tasks based on the information provided by digital twins.
-These agents can coordinate a series of atomic functionalities and skills to complete production tasks at different levels within the automation pyramid.
+These agents can coordinate a series of atomic functionalities and skills to complete production tasks at different levels.
 This research demonstrates the potential of integrating LLMs into industrial automation systems, providing innovative solutions for more agile, flexible and adaptive production processes.
+IELLM~\cite{ogundare2023industrial} showcases a case study on LLMs' role in the oil and gas industry, covering applications like factory automation and PLC programming.

+\textbf{Robotics \& Embodied Artificial Intelligence}: Recent works have advanced the development of more efficient reinforcement learning agents for robotics and embodied artificial intelligence~\cite{dasgupta2023collaborating,zhou2023dialogue,nottingham2023embodied,wu2023embodied,wang2023voyager,zhu2023ghost,huenabling,wu2023plan,zhang2023large,di2023towards,ahn2022can}.
+These efforts focus on enhancing autonomous agents’ capabilities in planning, reasoning, and collaboration within embodied environments.
+For instance,~\cite{dasgupta2023collaborating} proposes the Planner-Actor-Reporter paradigm for embodied reasoning and task planning.
+DECKARD~\cite{nottingham2023embodied} introduces the Planner-Actor-Reporter paradigm, which facilitates embodied reasoning and task planning by decoupling the agent’s planning, execution, and reporting processes.
+TaPA~\cite{wu2023embodied} constructs a multimodal dataset comprising multi-view RGB images of indoor scenes, human instructions, and corresponding plans to fine-tune LLMs.
+The fine-tuned models align visual perception with task planning, enabling them to generate more executable plans and significantly improving their performance in visually grounded tasks.